TrevorDArcyEvans/GraphML/README.md

   * Repository
     * A complete collection of Node and Edge representing an area of interest.
   * Graph
-    * A subset of Node and Edge from a Repository which have been extracted for separate analysis.
+    * A subset of Nodes and Edges from a Repository which have been extracted for separate analysis.
-    * A Graph may be directed; in contract to a Repository, which has no notion of direction.
+    * A Graph may be directed; in contrast to a Repository, which has no notion of direction.
+  * Chart
+    * A 2D pictorial representation of a subset of Nodes and Edges from a Graph.
+    * Generally used to visualise analysis results.
+    * Layout algorithms can be applied to change the position of Nodes and Edges.

 </details>